 - 1. Physical contact between players of different teams must be minimized. - 2.
 If physical contact is unavoidable, the faster moving robot must make efforts to minimize the impact.
 The goal keeper enjoys special protection inside its goal area.
-The attacking player always has to avoid contact with the goalie. - 3.
+The attacking player always has to avoid contact with to obstruct the goalie in any way. - 3.
 Extended physical contact must be avoided.
 Both robots must make efforts to terminate contact, if the contact time exceeds 1s. - 4.
 If entangled robots fail to untangle themselves, the referee might ask designated robot handlers of both teams to untangle the robots.
 Untangling must not make significant changes to robot positions or heading directions.